 The letter sent to you after your Appeals Council makes a decision will include directions on how to ask a court to look at your case.

 At this stage, you would most likely need representation as well.
 Your attorney can discuss the details of filing for a Federal suit and the implications this stage has.

 To take civil action you will need to file in your district court of the United States in the district where you are residing or your business is located.

-If you do not have a business located in a specific judicial district or you do not live within a judicial district you will need to file the civil action with the United States District Court for the District of Columbia.
+If you do not have a business located in a specific judicial district or you do not live within a judicial district you will need to file a civil action with the United States District Court for the District of Columbia.

 Once you file a civil action you must provide the SSA with a copy of the complaint you have filed and the court summons.
 Those documents should be sent through certified mail or registered mail.
-They should be sent to the Social Security Administration’s Office of the General Counsel that is responsible for the area where you have filed the complaint.
+They should be sent to the Social Security Administration’s Office of the General Counsel which is responsible for the area where you have filed the complaint.

 For more information on offices in your jurisdictional district click here.